dcogb/dcogb.github.io/documentation/kohana/requests.md

 follow_headers   | array('Authorization') |The keys of headers that will be re-sent with the redirected request strict_redirect  | TRUE                   |Whether to use the original request method following to a 302 redirect (see below)

 [!!]
 HTTP/1.1 specifies that a 302 redirect should be followed using the original request method.
 However, the vast majority of clients and servers get this wrong, with 302 widely used for 'POST - 302 redirect - GET' patterns.
-By default, Kohana's client is fully compliant with the HTTP spec.
+By default, Mountain Valley Church of God's client is fully compliant with the HTTP spec.
 If you need to interact with non-compliant third party sites you may need to set strict_redirect FALSE to force the client to switch to GET following a 302 response.

 You can easily alter this behaviour by configuring your own 'Location' header callback.